JayVaughn Pinkston: Redshirt

 On November 7, 2010, Pinkston punched two students at the Sigma Phi Epsilon house.
 The Upper Merion Township police arrested and charged Pinkston with two counts of assault and harassment.
 Villanova University allowed him to finish his coursework for the first semester, but he was banned for the second semester.
 He could not use practice facilities and had to watch his team play from the bleachers.
 "That's the first time anything like that had happened to me," he said.
 "And that's a big one for an 18-year-old kid.
-I saw my life, everything I had worked for, flash before my eyes.
-I thought I was done."
+I saw my life, everything I had worked for, flash before my eyes."

 Jay Wright thought Pinkston was going to transfer, and offered his support if he decided to.
 Pinkston instead decided to stay with the team, which greatly surprised Wright.
 Pinkston found lodging with Matt and Christy O'Reilly, whose children went to school with Wright's children.
 Per NCAA policy, Pinkston had to pay the going rate for renting an apartment in the area.
 He found work stacking boxes in a nearby warehouse, and the O'Reillys became like a second family to him.

 Freshman

 Pinkston made his collegiate debut with nine points and four rebounds in a blowout win against Monmouth.
 He averaged 9.6 points and 5.2 rebounds per game in his redshirt freshman season.
 He scored 12.6 points in Big East conference games and shot 103 free throws in conference, which was a team high.
-Pinkston was named Big East Rookie of the Week on January 23, 2012 after posting 13 points and 12 rebounds against St. John's.
+Pinkston was named Big East Rookie of the Week on January 23, 2012, after posting 13 points and 12 rebounds against St. John's.
 In February he scored in excess of 20 points in three games, including a 28-point, 14-rebound performance versus Providence.
 Despite Pinkston's improvement, Villanova limped to a 13–19 record and missed the postseason.